alimatai/AdaptSearch_Documentation/source/ConcatPhyl.rst

 Overview
 ========

 This tool takes files containing fasta sequences (from CDS_Search outputs in the AdaptSearch suite, in nucleic or proteic format), concatenate all the sequences in a super-alignment, and run RAxML to build a phylogeny.

+.. note:: By default, AdaptSearch will run with nucleic format, but you can choose to use proteic format from CDS_Search to run ConcatPhyl and CodeML.

 User parameters
 ===============